fusion809/hyprland-configs/README.md

 * A left arrow that, when clicked, changes your wallpaper to the previous one in your collection (keeping in mind, this is when you're using the systematic algorithm for the wallpaper script).
 * A shuffling arrow that, when clicked, changes your wallpaper to a randomly selected one.
 * A forward arrow that, when clicked, changes your wallpaper to the next systematically selected one.
+* A collection of numbers that, when clicked, changes your wallpaper to one which a number you specify.
 * The title of your currently focused window.
 * Used spaced on your root file system.
 * Internet download/upload speed on enp24s0 interface.